 Their love brewed slowly, in coffee shops and park benches, under the constant rhythm of New York’s chaos.
 They shared stories — hers of lost chances, his of dreams delayed.
 Together, they built something small but real.

 Months passed.
 Then one rainy evening, he didn’t show up.
 No call, no message.
 She waited, believing it was another twist of fate.
-A week later, she saw him across the street, laughing with someone else — a different hand in his.

 Her heart broke quietly, like the sound of a cup hitting marble.
 She walked away, leaving behind the scent of espresso and memory.
 New York moved on, as it always does.